usabilla/usabilla-u4a-cordova/README.md

 ### Requirements

-This version of the react native bridge works with the latest release of `XCode 9.3`.
+This version of the react native bridge works with the latest release of `XCode 9.4`.

 ## Usage

 Prior to any usage the tool needs to be started:

 ```
-  Usabilla.initApp(
+  Usabilla.initialize(
     function() {
         console.log('success');
     },